 Moreover, the book of Revelation makes reference to the Lamb of God.
 Thus, eating lamb at Easter is a way of commemorating and remembering that sacrifice.

-For me, the most important aspect of Easter is the opportunity to be with family and friends; creating new memories, sharing time and space together, and honoring the ancestors who have handed down these time-honored traditions.
+For me, the most important aspect of Easter is the opportunity to be with family and friends; creating new memories, sharing time and space together, and remembering the ancestors who have handed down these time-honored traditions.

 As you gather with those you love, enjoy the blessings of Spring, the promise of new life and the warm feelings that sharing a sacred meal with family and friends sparks.